-Vimeo now supports file version history for PRO, Business, and Live members.
+Vimeo now supports file version history for PRO, Business, and Premium members.
 This means that each time you upload a new version of your video, the previous versions will be preserved on the video’s settings page, keeping your videos organized for easy comparison and organization.
 Your video’s version history also keeps all of your notes, review pages, and changes organized in one place, allowing easy access for your team for collaboration in the process.

 Replacing your video

 To get started using the video versions feature, log in to your Vimeo account, then go to the settings page of the video you’d like to add a new version for, and select the “Video file” tab.
 Once there, you’ll be able to click “Replace video” and upload a new version of your video.
 Replacing the file doesn’t change the URL of the video or the video’s review page.

 After the upload is complete, the replacement video will be transcoded; once it’s finished, it will become the current version.
 The old video version will appear lower on the settings page, under the “History” heading, with its filename, size, timestamp, and the username of the video’s uploader (useful if you’re working with a team).

 You’ll also be able to download or delete versions from there as well.
 (Please note that if you delete a video version, you won’t be able to restore it.)